- Solutions by Role

 At the beginning of the meeting, the chairperson or board member running the meeting should make a motion to approve the meeting minutes.
 After another board member seconds this motion, the floor can be opened for discussion.
 It’s during this time that board members can offer corrections.

-Robert’s Rules outline the six steps that boards should follow before making any decision.
+Robert’s Rules outlines the six steps that boards should follow before making any decision.
 These rules, which are outlined below, should be used for minute approval as well.

 The steps are: